Legacy Search UI Framework

 .ascxfile associated with your component (or its

-.cshtmlfile if you are working with MVC views).
+.cshtmlfile if you’re working with MVC views).

-To understand which layouts/sublayouts and files you have to work with as a developer, refer to the following diagram, which compares mobile layouts and sublayouts, both in their ASP.NET and ASP.NET MVC versions.
+To understand which layouts/sublayouts and files you have to work with as a developer, see the following diagram, which compares mobile layouts and sublayouts, both in their ASP.NET and ASP.NET MVC versions.
 The blocks highlighted in black designate the layouts, sublayouts, and views that are specific to mobile devices.
 The other blocks are generic and can be used with both the Default and Mobile devices.